dslaborg/frequency-pretraining/README.md

 > Niklas Grieger, Siamak Mehrkanoon and Stephan Bialonski.
 Data-Efficient Sleep Staging with Synthetic Time Series
 > Pretraining. arXiv:2403.08592, 2021.
 URL https://arxiv.org/abs/2403.08592

-Part of our work was presented at the ICLR 2024 Workshop on Learning from Time Series for Health:
+Part of our work was presented at the ICLR 2024 Workshop on Learning from Time Series for Health (the code for this version of the paper can be found in the `ts4h-ext-abstract-version` branch):

 > Niklas Grieger, Siamak Mehrkanoon and Stephan Bialonski.
 Pretraining Sleep Staging Models without Patient Data.
 In *ICLR 2024 Workshop on Learning from Time Series for Health*, Vienna, Austria, 2024.